SOF3/dynec/book/src/ch4.2-component-access.md

 }
 ```

-`entities_with` also supports isotope accessors,
+`entities_with_chunked` also supports isotope accessors,
-but they must be split for a specific discriminant first:
+but they must be split for a specific discriminant first
+by calling `split` on the accessor (`split_mut` for mutable accessors):

 ```rust
 #[system]